 Problems With the Flour

-There are two big issues with flour: wrong type and too much.
+There are two big issues with flour: the wrong type and too much.
 What’s the solution?

 Secondly, don’t overdo it with the flour.
 Although flour is essential for bread baking, too much of it will cause a dense loaf.
 Don’t try to mask stickiness with extra flour.
 Follow the recipe and be aware that some stickiness is a-okay and necessary for baking bread.